Call (703) 520-1031 or use the form below to send us your contacts.

 Sacroiliac joint injections

 This mini-invasive procedure is useful in providing immediate pain relief.
-An anesthetic (such as lidocaine or bupivacaine) and an anti-inflammatory medication (such as a corticosteroid) are injected into the joint to help reduce local inflammation and alleviate the pain.
+An anesthetic and an anti-inflammatory medication (such as a corticosteroid) are injected into the joint to help reduce local inflammation and alleviate the pain.

 Doctors may first recommend anti-inflammatory medicines and painkillers like acetaminophen or ibuprofen to ease the pain and swelling.